balazsgyenes/parllel/docs/design.md

     - Buffer is a (potentially nested) tuple/namedtuple/namedarraytuple of arrays
     - Arrays are either numpy ndarrays, (or a subclass) or torch tensors
 - Establish clear interface to Handler/Agent - is the `obs + prev_action` or `obs + prev_action + prev_reward`?
 This also sort of makes the mini sampler obsolete, unless it hard-codes `(None)` for `prev_action + prev_reward`.
-- Clean up cage logic and remove automatic reset call.
-Instead, reset is available as sync and async.
+- Clean up cage logic.
 Use already_done to prevent extra step calls.
+Reset is available as sync and async calls.
+Add optional auto-reset mode for performance.

 ## Ideas
 - Sampler types: